xtfer/fluent/readme.md

 **Fluent** is a high-level, statically-typed programming language designed for simplicity, safety, and expressiveness.
 This repository contains a basic compiler for Fluent, written in C. The compiler currently translates Fluent code into C code, which can then be compiled with a C compiler like GCC.

+Fluent was written as an experiment in creating a programming language and is neither complete nor 100% bug-free.
+It is intended for educational purposes and as a learning experience for the author.

 ## Table of Contents

 - [Features](#features)